Types of Injuries Suffered by Railroad Workers

 Under FELA, railroad workers have a right to a reasonably safe workplace.
 Railroad companies and employers must provide a safe work environment and inspect it regularly to ensure it is free of hazards; safety equipment, tools, and personal protective equipment; and provide suitable training, supervision, and assistance to employees in their jobs.
 Failure to do so can render them responsible for injuries suffered by their employees.

-Injured railroad workers seeking compensation should contact the experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny LLP.
+Injured railroad workers seeking compensation should contact the experienced Philadelphia railroad workers’ compensation lawyers of Gross & Kenny LLP.
 We understand FELA claims and will fight to make sure you receive the maximum compensation available for your case.
-Call us today at 215-512-1500 or contact us online to schedule your free consultation.
-From our offices in Center City, Philadelphia we serve injured workers throughout the state of Pennsylvania.
+Call us today to schedule your free consultation.
+From our offices in Center City, Philadelphia we serve injured workers throughout the surrounding areas of Bustleton anf South Philly.